afrut/learn-gcp/notes.md

 <!-- ------------------------------------------------------------ -->
 ## Networking
+- **Virtual Private Cloud (VPC) networks** is a virtual version of a physical network, implemented inside of Google's production network, using Andromeda.
 - **DNS A records** associate an IP address with a domain name.

+### Cloud VPN
+- Used to connect two networks, one of which must be a VPC network in the cloud.

+### Cloud Interconnect
+-  Provides low latency, high availability connections that enable you to reliably transfer data between your on-premises and Google Cloud Virtual Private Cloud (VPC) networks.
+- ***Dedicated Interconnect** provides a direct physical connection between your on-premises network and Google's network.
+- ***Partner Interconnect** provides connectivity between your on-premises and VPC networks through a supported service provider.

 <!-- ------------------------------------------------------------ -->
 ## Logging